-Michelle Harrolle is an assistant professor in the Department of Sport and Entertainment Management.
+Michelle Harrolle is an assistant professor in the Vinik Sport & Entertainment Management Program.
 She is teaching Sport and Social Issues and Social Media in Sport.

 Harrolle, who has been published in a number of journals including the Journal of Sport Management, also has years of experience in the sport industry.
 She was an aquatics director at Providence College; swimming coach at Providence College, Florida State University, and The Ohio State University; and recently, was the director of a Tampa Memorial Golf Tournament from 2003-2007.
 At North Carolina State University, she received the 2012-2013 North Carolina State University and College of Natural Resources Teacher of the Year Awards.